moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan that complimented 20+ Japanese students visiting the USA.
-- Co-taught a workshop on "Computational Thinking in the Engineering Curriculum" for UCD educators along with 6 other workshops.
+- Co-taught a workshop with international expert, Allen Downey, on "Computational Thinking in the Engineering Curriculum" for UCD educators along with 6 other workshops.
 - Invited to lead round table at UCD assessment symposium.
 - Gave invited talk to UCD Education Department.